kubrabicak/full-stack-project/README.md

     - Used **H2 in-memory database** for development and testing.
 It eliminates external dependencies and simplifies testing, especially with tools like `@DataJpaTest`.

 - **Cookie Management**:
-    - Implemented a feature to calculate the total number of users in the database and store it in a cookie named `RABO_USERS`.
+    - Implemented a `GlobalCookie` class to calculate the total number of users in the database and store it in a cookie named `RABO_USERS`.
 This cookie is:
         - **Frontend-Accessible**: Set with `HttpOnly=false` to allow Angular to read it.
         - **Temporary**: Expiry set to 1 day (`Max-Age = 24 * 60 * 60`).
-        - Added as part of the response from the get `/users` API endpoint.
+        - Added as part of the response from the `api/users` API endpoints.

 - **JSON File**:
     - Used a `users.json` file and placed it under `resources` to load initial data during application startup, ensuring the database is populated automatically without manual intervention.